 What is Zwift?

-To use Zwift, you put your bike on a turbo trainer, you link your setup to your computer, and you ride online courses – against other people if you like.
+To use Zwift, you put your bike on a turbo trainer, you link your setup to your computer, tablet or phone, and you ride online courses – against other people if you like.
 That’s it in a nutshell.
 Think of Zwift as an online computer game with your legs controlling your performance.

 “Zwift is the first company to use massive multiplayer gaming technology to bring the outdoor cycling experience indoors,” says Zwift – only you can leave the bad weather and dark conditions outside.